bhoward/focsipedia/docs/fp/intro.md

    * `String unlikely(Function<String, Integer> f)`
    * `int h(Function<Integer, Integer> f, Function<Integer, Integer> g)`

-2. Write a Java function prototype for a function that belongs to each of the following sets.
+2. Write a Java function signature for a function that belongs to each of the following sets.

    * $\textit{String}^{\textit{String}}$